 After checking the refrigerator to make space, and shifting things around a bit to make room for a new temporary occupant, I moved on to some basic mixing.
 Heavy cream was whipped up with fresh thyme and Meyer lemon zest, then folded into cream cheese that had been whipped with honey and lemon juice to create a smooth and fluffy filling.
 So aromatic too!

-What a perfect for any spring/summertime occasion, from baby showers and Easter lunch, to Mother’s Day and barbecues.
-The flavor is astounding, but not overwhelming.
+The flavor of the no bake cake is astounding, but not overwhelming.
 Meyer lemons, thyme and honey are such a heavenly combination.
-It’s lightness and happiness on a fork!
+It is pure lightness and happiness on a fork!

 A few recipe notes:

-Any thin vanilla or lemon cookies may be substituted.
+- Any thin vanilla or lemon cookies may be substituted.
 I used a favorite Moravian lemon cookie found at a local grocer.
 A thinner cookie will work better as it is easier for layering evenly, and absorbs moisture to soften nicely for slicing and serving.
-Vanilla wafers, and those inexpensive butter cookies would work well too (the ones we had as kids shaped liked flowers with holes in the center that we wore as rings … ya know, those?).
+Vanilla wafers, and those inexpensive butter cookies would work well too.
+You know the ones we enjoyed as kids that are shaped liked flowers with holes in the center that we wore as rings.
 Just be sure to adjust amounts accordingly.
 The recipe below is based on the very thin 2-inch Moravian cookie size.

-Edible Candied Lemon Slices are wonderful as a garnish for this cake.
-As with the whipped cream cheese filling, they can be prepared ahead and refrigerated until needed for garnish.
+- Edible Candied Lemon Slices are a wonderful garnish for this cake.
+They can be prepared ahead and refrigerated until needed for garnish.

-If fresh thyme isn’t handy, substitute dried.
-Use 1/3 of the amount if using dried.
+- If fresh thyme isn’t handy, substitute dried.
+If using dried, use 1/3 of the amount.

 - 4 cups heavy cream